Edmund Yuen, PhD, P.E.

 Dr. Jensen received her Ph.D from the University of Michigan - Ann Arbor.
 Her specialization is Material and Structural Engineering.
 Research interests include construction and highway materials with special emphasis on Portland Cement Concrete, highway analysis and design, and distress development of concrete pavements as affected by environmental and mechanical lading.
 Her research work is based on experimental and finite element methods.
 Dr. Jensen is an active member of the ACI Committee on Fatigue of Concrete, ISCP (International Society for Concrete Pavements), ASCE, and SWE.

 Dr. Kowalkowski received his Ph.D in Structural Engineering from Purdue University and his B.S. in Civil Engineering from Michigan State University.
-His specialization is in structural engineering with an emphasis in steel design, analysis, and finite element applications.
-Research and professional development interests include fire, blast, seismic, erection engineering, heat-straightening, and steel connection design.
-Dr. Kowalkowski is an active member of the TRB committee entitled "Fabrication and Inspection of Metal Structures" and is a member of ASCE, AISC, and TRB.
+His specialization is in structural engineering with an emphasis in steel design, analysis, fire design, and finite element applications.
+Current research is primarily in fire testing in regards to flammability, smoke, and toxicity properties of materials as well as structural performance.
+He is currently responsible for directing and building the Fire Testing Facility at Lawrence Tech.
+Other research interests include blast, seismic, erection engineering, heat-straightening, and steel connection design.
+Dr. Kowalkowski is a member of ASCE, AISC, PCI, SEAMi, and SAMPE.

 Dr. Mata received his Ph.D. in Civil Engineering at North Carolina State University, a Master in Science in construction engineering and management from North Carolina State University, and a bachelor in Civil Engineering from Universidad Católica Andrés Bello, Caracas, Venezuela.
 His specializations are construction engineering and management, and construction materials.
 His research interests include self-consolidating concrete, pervious concrete pavement systems and sustainability in construction practices.
 Dr. Mata is a member of ACI Committee and ASCE.